whole-tale/wt-design-docs/development/testing/Usability_Test_Results.rst

 1. Which folder were you expecting the data to be registered in?

   There was a split between users thinking that the data would go into the workspace and data folders.
-During registration, a notification came up that claimed the data was being copied to the workspace.
+During registration, a notification came up that stated the data was being copied to the workspace.

 2. Did the file names and extensions in the tale match the ones in Globus?